About Palm Harbor Parks & Recreation

 Pop Stansell Park

-5-acre waterfront park that sports a boat ramp to the Intracoastal and a fishing pier.
+This lovely 5-acre waterfront park is perfect for a day out, with a boat ramp leading into the Intracoastal Waterway and a delightful fishing pier!

 Rheba Sutton White Chapel and Harbor Hall

-As part of an overall downtown revitalization program, Pinellas County purchased the property in 1999, restored the Chapel and built the adjacent Harbor Hall which complements the historic chapel.
-Palm Harbor Parks and Recreation has managed the event venues since 2015.
+As part of a wonderful downtown revitalization effort, Pinellas County acquired the property in 1999, lovingly restored the Chapel, and built the gorgeous Harbor Hall next door, which beautifully complements the historic chapel.
+Since 2015, Palm Harbor Parks and Recreation has been thrilled to manage these charming event venues!

 We are confident that Palm Harbor Parks & Recreation, along with its facilities, parks, and multi-sport complexes, will continue to be a vital part of the Palm Harbor community.
 We believe that it will maintain a strong and mutually beneficial relationship with the community that established it.